V10lator/BK-german/README.md

 On Linux and MacOS, you'll need to also ensure that you have the `zip` utility installed.

-You'll also need to build [N64Recomp](https://github.com/N64Recomp/N64Recomp) for the `RecompModTool` utility.
+You'll also need a copy of the `RecompModTool` utility from the [N64Recomp](https://github.com/N64Recomp/N64Recomp) repository.
+A prebuilt version is available for Windows and Linux in the GitHub release.

 ### Building
 * First, run `make` (with an optional job count) to build the mod code itself.